kwartzlab/board-procedures/README.md

 All Board Procedures should be reviewed following each Annual General Meeting.

-## Hiatus

-The Board shall only approve hiatus for members who are going to be out of town for a period of 2 months or longer, and for a period no longer than 8 months.

 ## Public Events

 The Board may approve the holding of public events within KwartzLab space through the verbal or written consent of a majority of directors, outside of a Board meeting.
 Any such approval must be ratified at a future Board meeting.